ALL INFORMATION ON SCHOOL CLOSURES AND

-Located in Worcester County, the Quabbin Regional School District serves students, families and community members in five rural, central Massachusetts towns – Barre, Hardwick, Hubbardston, New Braintree and Oakham – while offering its academic opportunities to more than four hundred school choice students from more than twenty sending towns.
+Located in Worcester County, the Quabbin Regional School District serves students, families and community members in five rural, central Massachusetts towns – Barre, Hardwick, Hubbardston, New Braintree and Oakham – while offering its academic opportunities to more than two hundred school choice students from more than twenty sending towns.

 The District is governed by one school committee with fifteen members from the five member towns.
 The superintendent serves as the parliamentarian.

 Each of the member towns has its own elementary school: Ruggles Lane Elementary School in Barre with about 450 students, Hardwick Elementary School in Hardwick’s Gilbertville Village educates approximately 250 students, Hubbardston Center School with approximately 350 young learners, New Braintree Grade School has approximately 140 students and Oakham Center School has over 200 students.